Julius Hobson: Activism

-Hobson was elected to an at-large seat on the District of Columbia Board of Education in 1968.
+Hobson was elected to an at-large seat on the District of Columbia State Board of Education from 1968 to 1969, succeeded by Bardyl Tirana.
 He decided to run again for a seat representing Ward 2 the next year, but he lost the race to Evie Mae Washington.

 In an effort to protest the employment discrimination practiced by Pepco, Hobson distributed stamps that were intended to be pasted on check payments sent to Pepco that would prevent Pepco's computers from processing the checks.
 He was later ordered by court to stop distributing the stamps.

 In 1969, Hobson founded the Washington Institute for Quality Education, a nonprofit organization dedicated to ending discrimination in schools.

 Hobson taught a class at American University on social problems and the legal system.
 His students researched whether the legal system could be a recourse to remedy problems in society.

 The D.C.
 Statehood Party was founded to convince Hobson to run under the party for District's delegate to the United States House of Representatives.
 Hobson announced his candidacy under the Statehood Party on January 15, 1971.
 He lost to Democrat Walter E. Fauntroy.
 Hobson was elected in 1974 as one of the at-large members of the Council of the District of Columbia at its creation, and he served in that position until his death in 1977.

 In a 1972 interview, Hobson said one contemporary he admired was Sterling Tucker, not because he agreed with him on everything, but because he was smart and cunning, worked with everyone, and had many political accomplishments.

-Hobson was the People's Party vice presidential candidate in 1972.
-Benjamin Spock was the People's Party presidential candidate.
-They polled 0.1014% of the popular vote and no electoral votes.
+Hobson was the People's Party nominee for vice president in 1972, being nominated at the party's convention on a ticket with Benjamin Spock.
+Himself being terminally ill with cancer, Hobson did not actively campaign on behalf of the ticket.
+Spock and Hobson polled 0.1014% of the National popular vote, receiving no electoral votes.